Love, Junggugeo Kaenada 중국어 캐나다 and Only 만

 One Fine Day (어느 멋진 날)

 Junggugeo Kaenada: ★.5 Don’t watch this drama unless you love Gong Yoo.
 It looks terrible, and manages to make everyone look unattractive.
-The multiple cases of faux incest was bizarre enough to keep my interest.
+The multiple cases of faux incest were bizarre enough to keep my interest.
 Sung Yu Ri plays the female lead as strangely asexual so she had no chemistry with either Gong Yoo nor Nam Goong Min.

 One More Happy Ending (한번 더 해피엔딩) || episode recaps || series review